 Advisor, Aboriginal and Torres Strait Islander Collections and Services, University of Queensland

-Lesley is a descendent of the Bidjara, Kairi tribes and Badugal people, Badu Island, Torres Strait Islands and she currently works with the University of Queensland Library as an Advisor.
+Lesley is a descendent of the Bidjara, Kairi tribes and Badugal people, Badu Island, Torres Strait Islands and she currently works with the University of Queensland Library as Manager, Aboriginal and Torres Strait Islander Services and Collections.
 She worked at the State Library of Queensland Indigenous Services for nine years where she supported the operation and establishment of a network of Indigenous Knowledge Centres across Queensland.
-Lesley was a leader and educator in the Culturally Safe Libraries program that was rolled out by National and State Libraries Australasia (NSLA), and has some twenty-seven years’ experience working at different levels of government in a wide range of Indigenous affairs.
+Lesley was a leader and educator in the Culturally Safe Libraries program that was rolled out by National and State Libraries Australasia (NSLA), and has some thirty years’ experience working at different levels of government in a wide range of Indigenous affairs.
 Lesley's vision for the future is for the Libraries and Information Services sector to reform current industry practices to ensure their role as truth tellers of Australia's history is an integral one and a career choice for Aboriginal and Torres Strait Islander peoples.

 Director Indigenous Engagement, National Library of Australia